 We are seeking to build a two-story brick building.
-There will be multi-purpose training rooms (sewing/tailoring, musical instruction, and cooking/caterings, etc.) on the first level.
-Currently, there isn't sufficient room in the current school building for the envisioned expansion of training courses; therefore, this building is desperately needed.
-The second floor will house a computer room, a large multi-purpose room, a storage room and the boy's dormitory.
-The Liberian government has requested that the small boys who currently live in the main residential facility, where girls also reside, be relocated to a separate building.
+There will be multi-purpose training rooms (sewing, musical instruction, and choir practice, etc.) on the first level.
+Currently, there isn't sufficient room in the current school building for the envisioned expansion of training courses; therefore, this building is

-Priority #2: A Car/Multi-Passenger Vehicle: \$5,000US (vehicle cost) and \$300US (insurance) The car previously used by SIC is no longer operational.
+Priority Need #3: A Car/Multi-Passenger Vehicle: \$5,000US (vehicle cost) and \$300US (insurance) The car previously used by SIC is no longer operational.
 Liberia does not have public transportation and the absence of a vehicle has created many obstacles to getting things done.
 A private vehicle will transport multiple children to church, higher education/vocational programs, doctor's offices and shopping for food and other items.
 It can take hours to get transportation from one point to another, both ways.
-With the increase in COVID-19, this also exposes the staff and orphanage residents to the virus.
+With the increase in various bacteria outbreaks, this also exposes the staff and orphanage residents to the infections.
 The cost of the vehicle is \$5,000US and registration & annual insurance is \$300US.